 In general, we recommend always choosing a monitor with a 3440×1440 pixel resolution.
-This resolution makes everything on the display sharp and detailed, even text.
+This resolution makes everything on display sharp and detailed, even text.
 Monitors with a 2560×1080 resolution tend to be more pixelated, especially when it comes to text.

 If you’re using your monitor solely for gaming and watching movies, then a 2560×1080 display will work fine.
 However, you’ll likely be browsing the web, working, and creating documents with your monitor, which is why a 3440×1440 monitor is better.

 Some ultrawide monitors are starting to offer 3840×1600 resolution, but they are rare and much more expensive overall.

 With a larger screen area, you’ll want to be sure your 38-inch monitor offers immersive image quality.
 This way, everything looks crisp and clear while you’re working or playing video games.